 It’s worth taking into account that local laws prohibit tourists from participating in this kind of actions.
 Otherwise, they might get arrested.
 This is why foreigners should steer clear of partaking in demonstrations of this kind – even if they are intended as peaceful gatherings, there is a possibility that the situation will worsen.

-Theft and Robbery Risk in Ecuador: MEDIUM to HIGH
+Pickpocketing and Theft Risks in Ecuador: MEDIUM to HIGH

 How safe is Ecuador for tourists when it comes to theft and robbery crimes?
 In truth, pickpocketing and muggings are likely to happen in Ecuador – specifically in the main cities.
 For the most part, the crimes that occur are crimes of opportunity.